 An interest in mosquitoes and/or mosquito-borne diseases

-If you are interested in the position, please send: i) your CV, including a list of publications and the names and email addresses of three potential referees, ii) PDFs of your two most significant publications or manuscripts to date, and iii) a cover letter describing your research interests and motivations for joining our lab to John Marshall at email@example.com.
+If you are interested in the position, please send: i) your CV, including a list of publications, ii) PDFs of your two most significant publications/manuscripts to date, iii) the names and email addresses of three potential referees, and iv) a cover letter describing your research interests and motivations for joining our lab to John Marshall at firstname.lastname@example.org.
 Inquiries are also welcome.
 Additional information about the research in our lab can be found at https://www.marshalllab.com/.
 The position will remain open until filled.
-The first review date will be January 8th 2021.